shredthaGNAR/list-of-my-starred-repos/README.md

 * [josepedromonteiro/fireze](https://github.com/josepedromonteiro/fireze): Custome safari theme for Firefox
 * [kosimst/Firicico](https://github.com/kosimst/Firicico): Combined programming mono font with italics and font ligatures made from Fira Code and Pacifico for Italics
 * [Mortennn/FiScript](https://github.com/Mortennn/FiScript): Execute custom scripts from the MacOS context menu (CTRL+click) in Finder.
+* [pmiddlet72/fix_onetab](https://github.com/pmiddlet72/fix_onetab): Scripts to help extract OneTab urls and/or fix the OneTab extension when this app fails in the Google Chrome browser (currently only tested in Linux --> Ubuntu 24.04 and Linux Mint 22.1).
 * [daniruiz/flat-remix-css](https://github.com/daniruiz/flat-remix-css): A lightweight CSS library that provides a set of predesigned elements useful for rapid web development.
 It follows a modern flat design using a colorful palette with some shadows, highlights, and gradients for some depth.
 * [yuuqilin/FlexFox](https://github.com/yuuqilin/FlexFox): A lightweight Firefox theme focused on usability, flexibility, and smooth performance.
 * [d3ward/floatly](https://github.com/d3ward/floatly): An extension that adds a floating button for browser quick actions